For help with downloading and installing Quirkos, click here.

 Once you have coded some or all of your sources, there are many tools in Quirkos that let you explore the data, looking for trends and surprises.

 Using the Query view, you can run filtered searches to bring out coded data from particular kinds of sources, or work done by particular people during certain time periods.

 Right clicking on any of the topic bubbles will allow you to show an 'overlap' view, which visualises connections between the themes based on how often they are coded together.

 There are many different ways to export your data to explore further or share with others.

 Generate a customisable report which shows summaries or all the detail of your project, with graphs and visual views.

 Create a colour highlighted Word document which shows all your coding.

 Export the data as a spreadsheet, to do statistical analysis in Excel or SPSS, and to bring into other software packages.

 Why not give Quirkos a try?

-Download a one month free trial today for Mac or Windows.
+Download a free trial today for Mac, Windows or Linux.